Machine Creation Services Capacity Sizing on Hyper-V

 Files used by delta clones and full clones include:

-- Temporary storage disk – the new storage optimisation feature of MCS is the default configuration for 7.9 and above so this disk is used instead of the differencing disk.
+- Temporary storage disk - the new storage optimisation feature of MCS is the default configuration for 7.9 and above so this disk is used instead of the differencing disk.
 The temporary storage disk can grow to the size specified when creating the Machine Catalog.
-By default, that is the maximum size of the virtual disk assigned to the master image and Citrix recommends ensuring these sizes match.
+By default, that is the maximum size of the virtual disk assigned to the gold image and Citrix recommends ensuring these sizes match.
 These disks start at 4MB and persist for the life of the VM.

-- Differencing (or Delta) disk – if the storage optimisation feature is not used, the differencing disk is used instead.
-This can grow to the maximum size of the virtual disk of the master image.
+- Differencing (or Delta) disk - if the storage optimisation feature is not used, the differencing disk is used instead.
+This can grow to the maximum size of the virtual disk of the gold image.
 These disks start at 4MB and jump to 36MB at boot (regardless of whether storage optimisation is used or not) and can grow considerably.
 These are deleted at reboot (not shutdown) of the VM

 - Base image - if using full clones, each VM consists of an identity disk and a copy of the base image